Charlie Company – Graduation Ceremony – Jan. 27, 2017

 Pfc.
-Dustin T. Jordan, honor graduate for Platoon 1000, Charlie Company, 1st Recruit Training Battalion, graduated boot camp Jan.
+John W. Killingsworth, honor graduate for Platoon 1002, Charlie Company, 1st Recruit Training Battalion, graduated boot camp Jan.
 27, 2017.
-Jordan is from Manchester, Ga.
+Killingsworth is from Calera, Ala.
 (Photo by Lance Cpl.
 Maximiliano Bavastro)

 |Date Taken: